NaifMersal/swift911/README.md

 ## Technical Considerations & Future Optimizations

+* **Named Entity Recognition (NER) Model:** Once we have collected a sufficient amount of labeled data from real or simulated emergency call transcripts, we can train and incorporate a custom **NER model**.
+This model would be tailored to extract structured entities such as locations, types of emergencies, number of victims, and other critical details.
+Using NER alongside or in place of large language models for specific extraction tasks could improve **accuracy, consistency, and computational efficiency**, especially in high-throughput environments.

 * **Handling Multiple Incident Types within a Single Call:** Currently, the system is designed to identify and extract information for a single incident type.
 Expanding the system to accurately identify and process multiple, concurrent incident types within a single call (e.g., a report of both a fire and a theft) would require improvements to the LLM’s understanding of complex scenarios and the ability to normalize the models schemas.
 * **'Any to Any' Models:** The potential of 'any to any' models to further lower latency and improve results is significant, however, current open-source solutions are not yet production-ready for this application.
 *   **Asynchronous & Streaming Operations:** Implementing asynchronous programming and streaming data transfer could further optimize performance and responsiveness.